polterguy/polterguy.github.io/dashboard/log/index.md

 ## Log internals

-By default log items will be persisted into your magic _"log_entries"_ database table, but this can be changed.
+Log items will be persisted into your magic _"log_entries"_ database table.
 The [magic.lambda.logging](/plugins/magic.lambda.logging/) project is what encapsulates the logging related slots in Hyperlambda.